k-Color Multi-Robot Motion Planning: Experimental Results

 The results of running \algkp for specific parameters are given in Table~\ref{table:res}.
 In addition to the parameters mentioned above, the table contains the values $k$ for the number of colors, $m$ the number of robots in every color and $M$ the total number of robots.
 The running times are given in seconds and represent the overall duration of the preprocessing and query phases, for a single query.
+We mention that the majority of running time was spent on connection of pebble graphs (using the connection generator), and thus we chose to present only the overall running time.
 The parameters used by \algkp and other algorithms, mentioned later on, were manually optimized over a concrete set.
-A failure was declared when an algorithm was unable to solve a scenario for more than three runs out of five.

-\textbf{Comparison with Other Algorithms.} The first part of the comparison involves solely inputs of the fully-colored problem.
+A failure was declared when an algorithm was unable to solve a scenario for more than three runs out of five. \textbf{Comparison with Other Algorithms.} The first part of the comparison involves solely inputs of the fully-colored problem.
 We compare \algkp with the implementation of PRM provided by OOPSMP, which, by our experience, is very efficient.
 This algorithm is designed for solving fully-colored \mrmp problems.
 While OOPSMP required 100 seconds to solve scenario (d), \algkp managed to solve it in 1.9 seconds.
 Scenario (c) proved to be even more challenging for OOPSMP, which failed to solve it, even when was given 5000 seconds of preprocessing time, whereas \algkp solved in 213.7 seconds.

 In order to provide a more informative comparison, we ran both algorithms on scenarios (c),(d), only that now we increased the difficulty of these scenarios gradually---incrementally introducing the robots, i.e., starting with a single robot and adding the others one by one, as long as OOPSMP succeeded solving the new inputs in reasonable time.
 In this case OOPSMP was able to solve scenario (c) with five robots, while the case of six robots was out of its reach (when given 5000 seconds of preprocessing time).
 The speedup of \algkp compared to OOPSMP for this new range of scenarios is depicted in Figure~\ref{fig:oopsmp} along with an additional test case (``decoupled-simple''), which is a simpler variant of scenario (c) with some of the obstacles removed and the radius of the robots is decreased.
 The latter was designed to test the performance of OOPSMP on problems involving a higher number of robots.